 The following defines what constitutes the same or different drug in the same month of service:

-- a.
-A drug in which the active portion is different and is not generically equivalent to any other drug dispensed to the same beneficiary in the same calendar month shall be considered a different drug. - Such as: Tetracycline, pilocarpine, and meprobamate are three different drugs. - b.
+Such as: Tetracycline, pilocarpine, and meprobamate are three different drugs.

+b.
 A different dosage form (liquid, tablet, suppository, injection, etc.) of the same drug constitutes a different drug.

 Such as: Phenergan tablets and suppositories are two different drugs.